-We engage residents with meaningful activities, while providing 24-hour quality care services at all four of our assisted living communities: AlmaVia of Camarillo, AlmaVia of San Francisco, AlmaVia of San Rafael, Mercy Retirement & Care Center.
+We engage residents with meaningful activities while providing 24-hour quality care services at all four of our assisted living communities: AlmaVia of Camarillo, AlmaVia of San Francisco, AlmaVia of San Rafael, Mercy Retirement and Care Center.

 Unique Approach to Memory Care

-Memory care residents have increased opportunities for engagement, connection and purpose, resulting in improved functioning and a higher quality of life.
-They receive specialized memory care programming, along with all of the typical assisted living services, in a safe and supportive environment.
+Residents living in Memory Care have increased opportunities for engagement, connection, and purpose, resulting in improved functioning and a higher quality of life.
+In addition, they receive specialized memory care programming, along with all the typical assisted living services, in a safe and supportive environment.

-Memory care team members use evidence-based approaches to nurture those with dementia, including optimization of communication techniques, environmental adaptations to the environment and meaningful life enrichment programming.
+Memory care team members use evidence-based approaches to nurture those living with dementia, including optimizing communication techniques, environmental adaptations to the environment, and meaningful life-enrichment programming.

 We work to replace the four A’s of Alzheimer’s (anxiety, agitation, aggression, apathy) with: